 If you want to work in heating, ventilation, and air conditioning in Montana, the first step is getting the right training.
 HVAC work requires technical skill, safety knowledge, and hands-on experience.
 The fastest way to gain those skills is through an accredited trade school or community college program.

-Below, you'll find the top HVAC training programs in Montana, what to expect from them, and how to start working in the field.
+Below, you'll find the top HVAC training programs in Montana, what to expect from them, and how to apply for roles upon completion.

 Montana does not have a statewide HVAC license for technicians.
 However, certain tasks-like handling refrigerants or working on gas lines-require specific certification.